daniel-vainsencher/haskell-multi-armed-bandits/writeup.md

 preferences, and use that as feedback, we would not need a benchmark.
-In fact, GHC already counts simplifier events in SimplCount, and some of those (such as dead code elimination: the removal of a binding that is no longer referenced anywhere) counts the kind of improvements that we hope inlining will result in.
+In fact, GHC already counts simplifier events in SimplCount, and some of those (such as dead code elimination: the removal of a binding that is no longer referenced anywhere) correspond to the kind of improvements that we hope inlining will result in.
 This leads us to:

 > simplificationCountInliningProblem :: BanditProblem CoreM Bool
 > simplificationCountInliningProblem = BanditProblem